xullnn/ls_pull_over_push/120/answers.md

 - interface

 8. What the `???` should be?
-  - factory -- products, mould -- swords, blueprint -- buidings, ??? -- objects
+  - factory -- products, mould -- swords, blueprint -- buildings, ??? -- objects

 - class